Back

 The name "Invisible Hand of UX" stems from the concept of an invisible hand guiding a country's economy.
 In this case, I wanted to apply that metaphor into the design world.
 I knew that I needed to include a literal hand in the branding to solidify the metaphor.
 This is how I ended up with the finger gun symbolism.
 Initially, the logos were relatively static and monochrome.
 But the mickey mouse style hand infused it with a bit of charm.

 I wanted to imply that the interface is the one "in charge" of the user's experience.
-That this "hand" of intentional design is not to be underestimated, even if users believe they can sidestep design nudges.
+That the website itself will poke and prod at you until it gets its way.
+This "hand" of design is not to be underestimated, even if it's technically possible to sidestep the heuristic traps it throws at you.
 This is where the "shooting through the text" concept came from.

 The Invisible Hand of UX — black and white wordmark banner